About VCU Business

 Snead Hall

-Snead Hall, home of the VCU School of Business, opened in January 2008.
+Snead Hall, home of the VCU Business School, opened in January 2008.
 The building is named in honor of 1976 graduates Thomas G. Snead Jr. and Vickie M. Snead and features such amenities as:

 History

-Since its founding in 1937, the VCU School of Business has built strong ties with the business community in Richmond and beyond.
+Since its founding in 1937, the VCU Business School has built strong ties with the business community in Richmond and beyond.
 Watch our 75th Anniversary video for an insight into these connections.